joseantoniols1212/joseantoniols1212/README.md

-- 👋 Hi, I’m José Antonio Luque Salguero, student of Mathematics and Computer Science at UMA.
+- 👋 Hi, I’m José Antonio Luque Salguero.
+I'm a 24-year-old Computer Engineer and Mathematician with a Master’s degree in Mechatronics Engineering.
 - 👀 I’m interested in Software Development and pure math.
 - 📫 How to reach me:
    - Email: joseantonioluquesalguero1212@gmail.com